-- The XSLT and XSLT2 panes display a preview of the transformation code depending on the specific language selected. - The Output pane displays a preview of the transformed, or mapped data, in a text view. - The HTML, RTF, PDF, and Word 2007+ panes display the target component data as HTML, RTF, PDF, or Word 2007+ documents if a StyleVision Power Stylesheet (SPS) is associated with the target component.
+- The XSLT and XSLT2 panes display a preview of the transformation code depending on the - The Output pane displays a preview of the transformed, or mapped data, in a text view. - with the target component.

 Overview and Messages Windows

 The Overview pane displays the mapping area as a red rectangle, which you can drag to navigate your Mapping.